Frequently asked charges questions

 We go through how we set prices for billing our customers.

-Our water industry regulator, Ofwat, has finished their industry-wide price review for 2024.
-They’ve reviewed our business plan for 2025 to 2030.
-A final determination has been issued.
-It sets the level of revenue we can recover from our customers.
-We’ve used this as the basis for our charges over the upcoming charging year.
+Our water industry regulator, Ofwat, finished their industry-wide price review for 2024.
+They reviewed our business plan for 2025 to 2030 and issued a final determination.
+It set the level of revenue we can recover from our customers.
+We used this as the basis for our charges over the upcoming charging year.

 All water companies have to follow Ofwat’s charging rules when setting their prices.
 Ofwat no longer specifically approves the charges each water company sets.

-Why is Ofwat giving a lower percentage of bill rises than what Thames Water have published?
+Why did Ofwat give a lower percentage of bill rises than what you published?

-The 35% bill increase Ofwat published doesn't include the impact of inflation.
-It's an average of the price rises across all customers.
-This also includes those who may move onto our social tariff and get a discount on their bill.
-These average bill increases won’t reflect the actual increase to customer bills.
+The bill figures Ofwat published didn’t include the impact of inflation.
+It was an average of the price rises across all our customers.
+This included those who may move onto our social tariff and get a discount on their bill.
+These average bill increases didn’t reflect the actual increase to your bills.

-We're using a number that better reflects the price increase that customers will see on bills.
+We used a number that better reflects the price increase that you will see on your bills.
 This is known as a ‘typical’ bill increase.
-The increase will include inflation and cross-subsidy that pays to fund social tariff.
-Typical bill increases assume that the customer stays on the same tariff from one year to the next.
-It also assumes they don't change the amount of water usage.
+The increase includes inflation and a cross-subsidy that pays to fund social tariff.
+Typical bill increases assume that you’re staying on the same tariff from one year to the next.
+It also assumes you don't change the amount of water you use.

-No, the price rises for 2025-26 we advised customers about will not change.
+No, our price rises for 2025-26 will not change.
 The first year of the new five-year cycle 2025-2030 will carry on as planned.
-We have committed to achieving a lot in the first year.
+We've committed to achieving a lot in the first year.

-When the increase will start and how much it will be
+When the increase starts and how much it is

 We go through when the increase will start and how much it will be for each type of customer.